sictweb/bti425-2020/graded-work/assign2.md

 Thursday, March 28, 2019, at 11:00pm ET

-> It is likely that there will be interim due dates, to encourage weekly work, and ensure that you are making progress.

 Grade value: 25% of your final course grade

 *If you wish to submit the assignment before the due date and time, you can do that.*